Denisomondi/GeoDeliver-Frontend/README.md

 4.Reviewing products
 5.Maintaining data consistency across tables

- 2. REQUIREMENTS
+ ## Features
    A Customer can see the account details and can update if required.
     Customer can search the products according to the category.
     Customer can add his wishlist to the cart and can see the total amount.
     Customer can update the cart whenever required.